-(CNN) -- Here's a look at what you need to know about Japan, a country of islands located off the eastern coast of Asia.
+Here’s a look at Japan, a country of islands located off the eastern coast of mainland Asia.

 Four large islands: Hokkaido, Honshu, Shikoku and Kyushu, account for about 98% of the country’s land area.

-1868 - The Meji Restoration, when Japan returns to the direct imperial rule that began circa 660 BC.
+1868 - The Meiji Restoration, when Japan returns to the direct imperial rule that began circa 660 BC.

 1868-1890 - The modernization of Japan, the formation of political parties, the national assembly, the cabinet and the constitution.